-Ten provinces and territories: Quebec (January 8th), Prince Edward Island (January 15th), Alberta (January 17th), Saskatchewan (January 21st), Yukon Territory (January 26th), British Columbia (January 29th), Manitoba (January 29th), North West Territories (February 3rd), Ontario (February 14th), and Newfoundland and Labrador (February 26th) have confirmed offering first-dose vaccinations to 100% of their LTC home populations [8,9,10, 17, 18, 27,30].
-New Brunswick and Nova Scotia have yet to offer all LTC residents and staff vaccines, but have reported the proportion of the population accepting at least one dose.
-In New Brunswick, 86% have accepted at least one dose, while this figure is 58% in Nova Scotia.
 Quebec recently reported that 92% of its LTC residents have accepted a first dose of the COVID-19 vaccine, a small increase from the 87% rate reported in January.
 More concerningly, it noted that only 40% of its LTC staff had accepted a first dose of the COVID-19 vaccine.
 In British Columbia, 95% of its LTC residents and 89% of staff accepted the first dose of COVID-19 vaccine.
 Saskatchewan reported that 91% of LTC residents accepted the first dose of the vaccine.
-Ontario has reported that 92% of its LTC residents have accepted the first dose of COVID-19 vaccine.
+Ontario has reported that 89% of its LTC residents have accepted the first dose of COVID-19 vaccine.
 On the other hand, as of this week, only 55% of Ontario’s long-term care staff have volunteered to get their first dose, despite being the first population in the province invited to receive the COVID-19 vaccine .

 Understanding the Inconsistent Approaches to Vaccinating Canadian LTC Populations

-A critical reason for the fragmented rollout across Canada’s LTC settings has been how provinces/territories originally set up their vaccine distribution programs.
-The northern territories and more rural and remote regions in Canada’s provinces are relying on the more easily transportable Moderna vaccine.
-However, deliveries of the Moderna vaccine to the provinces and territories only arrived at the end of December, officially launching Canada’s LTC vaccination rollout.
-Initial concerns about the ability to transport the Pfizer-BioNTech vaccine into LTC settings meant that some provinces like Ontario decided to prioritize its use via hospital distribution centres, where able-bodied LTC staff and family caregivers could receive their vaccine, while waiting to use the Moderna vaccine for its LTC residents.
+A critical reason for the fragmented rollout across Canada’s LTC settings has been how their provinces/territories had originally set up their vaccine distribution programs.
+The northern territories and more rural and remote settings of Canada’s provinces are relying on the use of the more easily transportable Moderna vaccine which only began to be delivered to the provinces and territories at the end of December to vaccinate their LTC residents.
+Some initial concerns about the ability to transport the Pfizer-BioNTech vaccine into LTC settings meant that some provinces like Ontario decided to prioritize its use via hospital distribution centres where able bodied LTC staff and family caregivers could receive their vaccine while waiting to use the Moderna vaccine for its LTC residents.